jecollas/fate-free-reign/pages/Servant Skills.md

 	- Mad Enhancement
 	  id:: 66832b0f-0ca4-4958-bdf6-df4da3321b9f
 	  collapsed:: true
 		- Raises basic parameters and strengthens one's physical abilities in exchange for hindering mental capacities and/or their sense of reason.
-		  In some cases, it also affects and/or seals away some techniques, Personal Skills and Noble Phantasms
+		- In some cases, it also affects and/or seals away some techniques, Personal Skills and Noble Phantasms
 		- ((6682a293-6079-4ee4-8b14-ca350eb2702c))
 		- [[Berserker]]
 - ## Personal Skills
+	- Battle Continuation
+	  id:: 67071685-8ba5-420c-a389-43a7a4847eef
+	  collapsed:: true
+		- Allows for the continuation of combat after sustaining mortal wounds.
+It will also reduce mortality rate from injury
+		- This Skill represents the ability to survive and/or the mentality of one who doesn't know when to give up, consisting of one's strength of vitality in predicaments
+			- The best result is achieved when a resilient body is combined with this Skill
+		- ((6707169e-35a8-4734-82dd-aa2b1d949c11))
+	- Mana Burst
+	  id:: 6707177d-8900-41f8-8738-46cb707e5aca
+	  collapsed:: true
+		- The increase in performance caused by infusing one's weapons and body with Magical Energy and instantly expelling it
+		- Recreates the effect of a jet burst by expending large amounts of Magical Energy
+		- ((670717f0-e169-46db-bdfc-5572362cc4c9))
 - ### [[Sources]]
 	- ((6682a293-4f67-48ea-91e7-1fc9f1516033))